leknarf/loadcanary/NODELOADLIB.md

         clientsPerStep: 1,                  // The number of connections to add to the test at each step.
         delay: 0                            // Number of seconds to wait before ramping up.
     }

+## Distributed Testing ##

+Functions for distributing tests across multiple slave `nodeload` instances.

+**Functions:**

+* `remoteTest(spec)`: Return a test to be scheduled with `remoteStart(...)` (`spec` uses same format as `addTest(spec)`).
+* `remoteStart(master, slaves, tests, callback, stayAliveAfterDone)`: Run tests on specified slaves.
+* `remoteStartFile(master, slaves, filename, callback, stayAliveAfterDone)`: Execute a `.js` file on specified slaves.

+Create tests in using `remoteTest(spec)` with the same `spec` fields in the **Test Definition** section above.
+Pass the created tests as a list to `remoteStart(...)` to execute them on remote `nodeload` instances. `master` must be the `"host:port"` of the machine executing `remoteStart(...)`, which also receives and aggregates statistics from the slaves.
+The address should be reachable by the slaves, or use `master=null` to disable reports from the slaves.

+    // This script must be run on master:8000, which will aggregate results.
+Each slave
+    // will GET http://internal-service:8080/ at 100 rps.
+    var t1 = remoteTest({
+        name: "Distributed test",
+        host: 'internal-service',
+        port: 8080,
+        timeLimit: 20,
+        targetRps: 100
+    });
+    remoteStart('master:8000', ['slave1:8000', 'slave2:8000', 'slave3:8000'], [t1]);

+Alternatively, an existing `nodeload` load test script file can be distributed:

+    // The file /path/to/load-test.js should contain valid javascript and can use any nodeloadlib functions remoteStartFile('master:8000', ['slave1:8000', 'slave2:8000', 'slave3:8000'], '/path/to/load-test.js');

+Be sure the start the slave instances before running the master.

+    $ node nodeloadlib.js       # Run on each slave machine

+When the remote tests complete, the master instance will call the `callback` parameter, which should be a function.
+It then automatically terminates after 3 seconds unless the parameter `stayAliveAfterDone==true`.